AMerkuri/cubyz-server-docker/README.md

 ### Picking a Tag

 For stable deployments, pin an exact version (`X.Y.Z`).
 Use `latest` only when you intentionally want automatic upgrades.
-Use `dev` to test bleeding-edge changes from upstream master (not recommended for production).
+Use `dev` to test latest changes from upstream master (not recommended for production).

 ```bash
 # Exact version (recommended for production)